thedanzor/Warcraft-Guild-Raid-Widget/README.md

 # Defects and Feature requests

 There is bound to be bugs, issues or things disliked about this application.
-For any such things please email me at **sjones243@gmail.com**
+You can report them here (https://github.com/thedanzor/Warcraft-Guild-Raid-Widget/issues).

 # Tweaking and Modifying the application (For Developers)
 Navigate to this project where you pulled it, you will then need to run an NPM Install to install all the required Dependencies.